Search This Blog

 'Ross Poldark' (first edition -internal book 1 chapter 8 part 2)

 There is also one other major indication which seems to double up as not only Winston Graham's understanding of rape but also of Ross Poldark's too.
 This was in the first edition of the first book where Ross was trying to dissuade Reuben Clemmow from harassing and stalking Jinny Martin.
 Rueben had asked Ross why he could not have a woman just as Ross could and added to Ross "Tes the law that a man can have a woman.
 Ye can say nothing to that."
 In reply to that Ross said it was the law that "....a man may take a woman-with consent.
 If you take her without it it is a crime."
 An extract of Ross's full comment is above and it can be seen that he also qualified that Jinny had expressly conveyed that she did not want Reuben.
-Ross knew that Jinny's position in not want this from Reuben was a key issue to make 'taking' Jinny a crime.
-Therefore, the premise and the criteria that Graham was operating on for 'rape to be rape' in this story was clear and Ross had that same understanding too, whom it was echoed through.
-It's that pretty basic principle of consent from the victim being essential, and for Graham on a moral level, that was irrespective of any law that might have been made to allow for rape in certain conditions, such as within a marriage.
+Ross knew that Jinny's position in not wanting this from Reuben was a key issue to make 'taking' Jinny a crime.
+Therefore, the premise and the criteria that Graham was operating on for 'rape to be rape' in this story was clear and Ross had that same understanding too.
+Graham therefore echoed his 'rape is rape' mentality through Ross.
+It's that pretty basic principle of consent from the victim being essential, and for Graham on a moral level, that meant that irrespective of any law that might have been made to allow for rape in certain conditions, such as within a marriage, if there was no consent, it was still rape.

 (Part 2 ) Ross's Evidence- Ross Confirms Rape!